-This is a two-digit POST code reader, which displays in sets of 7-digit LED.
+This is a four-digit POST code reader, which displays in sets of 7-digit LED.
 The display can be configured to show data in regular decimal format, or hexadecimal, which means the characters available (when working as intended) are 0-9, A-F and has a cap of 255 characters.

-During POST, the LEDs will display the various POST codes as they cycle through the Power On Self-Test.
-The POST codes are listed in the troubleshooting section on Page 139.
+During POST, the left set of LEDs will display the various POST codes as they cycle through the Power On Self-Test.
+The POST codes are listed in the troubleshooting section on Page 144.